ProjectEvergreen/greenwood/www/pages/about/how-it-works.md

 ### CLI

-To actually use Greenwood, everyone is required to install the CLI.
+To actually use Greenwood, users will interact with the Greenwood CLI.
 The CLI is what powers all the workflows available by Greenwood and builds your project for local development and production builds.
-It is plugin based so that it can be extended by users to support additional workflows not intended to be maintained in core.
+It is plugin based so that it can be extended to support additional workflows not intended to be maintained in core.

 During _development_ the CLI will:
 - Instantaneously start a local web server with live reload.